Anon Pairot: Biography

 Born in 1979, Pairot grew up in a family of five.
 He has one older brother and a younger sister.
 His parents were owners of a small convenience store in Nonthaburi, just on the outskirts of Bangkok.

 Anon Pairot's passion is to analyze physical matter and its design.
 His works explore the frontiers of design and transcend objects, architecture and the installation of exhibitions, as part of an artistic dimension, which is sustainable and ecological.
 This particular approach finds its explanation in his original and atypical career: a graduate in mechanical engineering from the North Mongkut University of Technology (KMUTNB), he took the industrial design route with bold aspirations.
 Today, this creative soul is found in many brands: Habitat, Fendi, Grohe, Philippe Starck Hotel, Ford automobile, Vitra Design Museum, Johnny Walker, Bacardi, Magazine Wallpaper, Interni Magazine, Kenneth Cobonpue, Diagram, Ilumi...

 Education

 In 1997, Pairot graduated with a degree in mechanical engineering from King Mongkut's University of Technology North Bangkok (KMUTNB).
 He later shifted his focus from engineering to industrial design, enrolling in the Faculty of Architecture at King Mongkut's Institute of Technology Ladkrabang (KMITL).
 Pairot chose to focus on industrial design because he wanted to design a whole car, not just car parts.
 Anon said, "I used to think that engineering means designing everything.
 I didn't even know industrial design exists [as a separate discipline]."

-Early career

-After graduating from KMITL in 2003, Pairot started his first full-time work as curator and design director at Srivikorn Group Holding.
-At this stage in his career, he primarily focused in the areas of research and development for design businesses, retail shops, and department stores.
-As part of his work, he also dealt with the import of international design products for the Thai market.